libmbd/libmbd/README.md

 ## Installing Libmbd

-Libmbd uses CMake for building and installation, and requires a Fortran compiler, LAPACK, and optionally ScaLAPACK/MPI.
+Libmbd uses CMake for compiling and installing, and requires a Fortran compiler, LAPACK, and optionally ScaLAPACK/MPI.

 On Ubuntu: